-The Bulk Event Upload page lets a partner drop a CSV or XLSX file and ingest many events at once.
+The Bulk Event Upload page lets a partner drop an Excel workbook and ingest many events at once.
 Like Event Editor, it lives on the CR API.
-This page is feature-flagged behind SHOW_SIMULATION in the reference webapp.
-If your integration doesn’t need bulk ingest, skip it.
+The route is gated by Permissions.simulation in the reference webapp.

 What you’ll build